ChTBoner/snes_input_display/README.md

 Will not work with Super FX and SA-1 games.
 (Star Fox, Yoshi's Island...).

+Super Metroid Hacks: if no inputs are showing on the display with the Default layout, try with the "Super Metroid Emu" layout

 ### Controller config file

 The controller config file must be in the json format